 The ice glasses are carved from more blocks of pure ice straight from the Torne River.
 Phil couldn’t resist nibbling on them once he’d finished a cocktail.
 They export these ice glasses worldwide, and you can even buy them on their online website!

-If you can’t make it to Jukkasjärvi, there is now a permanent Icebar in Stockholm, plus there are seasonal Icebars in other world cities including London, which we’ve been to twice to remind us of stay in Jukkasjärvi.
+If you can’t make it to Jukkasjärvi, there is now a permanent Icebar in Stockholm, plus there are seasonal Icebars in other world cities including London, Copenhagen, Tokyo and Oslo.
+The Absolut Icebar in Jukkasjärvi was the world’s first.

 During the day you can amuse yourself with spectacular hiking or take advantage of the many excursions on offer.
 We booked a few and our husky ride was up first.
 The sled dogs were so excited, as they knew they were about to run and just as we came over the hill and saw us they starting howling – they were ready for the race of thier live… and so were we!

 Days are short in Lapland, even first thing in the morning it feels strange as the light is going.
 The light feels otherworldly as the sun never rises above the horizon, so there’s always an orange and pink hue to the sky clipping the trees.